-We are now at the site of the old Liberal Club on the east side of Lower Market Place where stood the house and shop of Matthew Hobson senior.
+This was later to be the site of the old Liberal Club on the east side of Lower Market Place but at this time was the house and shop of Matthew Hobson senior.
 He owned land in Boot Lane — later Stanton Road — and had acquired his Market Place premises in 1825 …. premises with yards, barns, stables and other outbuildings attached.
-Before that, from about 1789 (when the property was mortgaged to Francis Elliott) the property had served as the old Anchor Ale House, but remained as an inn only for a relatively short time.
+Before that, from about 1789 (when the property was mortgaged to Francis Elliott) the property had served as the old Anchor Ale House, but remained as an inn only until Matthew senior acquired it.
 Late in the eighteenth century it was owned by Thomas Bradley the clockmaker … this started a long line of Bradley beer-house keepers up Heanor Road which even later moved into the Rutland Arms in Heanor Road.
 As well as this dwelling, Matthew senior gained a row of eight tenements built by John Shaw, timber merchant of Trowell, standing in Anchor Row.

 The sketch below is taken from William Gauntley’s map of 1795.
 X marks the site of the old Anchor ale house, later the site of Matthew Hobson’s premises … and later still, the site of the Liberal Club.